Azure/acr/docs/preview/connected-registry/quickstart-deploy-connected-registry-nested-iot-edge-cli.md

     ```

     Run ./install.sh, input the ip and host name and parent hostname.
-    All are done for upper and lower layer deployment.
-Double check if all modules are running well on both devices.
-If there're any problems e.g. invalid deployment manifest during the deployment.
+    All are done for lower layer deployment.
+Run iotedge list to double check if all modules are running well.

+    If there're any problems e.g. invalid deployment manifest.
+You need manually redeploy the modules.
 Refer the next session on how to make a deployment manually on top or lower device.

 ## Manully Deploy the connected registry module on IoT Edge